lfreleng-actions/go-httpbin-action/README.md

     use-host-network: 'true'
 ```

-Access the service at: `https://localhost:8080` from both host and containers.
+Access the service at: `https://localhost:8080`.

+**Note**: In host network mode, the container uses port 8080 directly on the
+host network namespace.
+The port input has no effect in this mode.

 ## SSL Certificate Handling